deadsnakes/python3.11/Doc/library/asyncio-task.rst

    iterable concurrently and block until the condition specified by *return_when*.

-   The *aws* iterable must not be empty.
+   The *aws* iterable must not be empty and generators yielding tasks are not accepted.

    Returns two sets of Tasks/Futures: ``(done, pending)``.